bkero/resume/README.md

     handicapped viewers and screen-readers

--   Participated in ongoing biotechnology projects by creating system for public submission, customizable analysis, and anonymous retrieval of whole-genome datasets
+-   Participated in ongoing biotechnology projects by creating system for public submission, customisable analysis, and anonymous retrieval of whole-genome datasets